tamu-datathon-org/portal/db/activities/intro_nlp.md

 This hour long course will teach you how to identify and separate words, extract topics, and conduct sentiment analysis.
 We will be using [Python](https://python.org) for this course, relying heavily on [the NLTK package](https://www.nltk.org/).
 By the end of the hour, you will be well-versed with the basics of NLP, the applications of which are endless.

-Identifying fake news and analyzing product reviews will be no trouble for you!

 #### Useful Links